RamyChams09/TRMIOT/Documentation/backendDoc.md

     1. Create a room booking

     The API Gateway calls the Lambda Function TRM_postRoomBooking.
 The data are stored in the DynamoDB.
 The user get an email notification with the meeting information.

-    The AWS Lambda also sends information to AWS IoT Core which in turn automates settings such as Temperature, lighting, and booking display in the booked room.

     2. Deleting a room roombooking

     The API Gateway calls the Lambda Function TRM_deleteBooking.
 The stored Data from the booking of the Meetingroom are delete in the DynamoDB.
 The user get an email notification with the deleted information.